 Three friends want to share two pizzas.
 How much will each get?
 The answer is 2 ÷ 3, which can be represented by \(\frac{2}{3}\).
 To find the answer, we can imagine that the first pizza will be cut into thirds and each will receive one third of the pizza.
 Then the second pizza will also be cut into thirds and each person will receive one third of that pizza.

-Each friend will receive two-thirds of a pizza.
+Each friend will receive two thirds of a pizza.

 Operator

 In the intermediate grades, the fraction is also introduced as an operator in situations involving the multiplication of a number by a fraction.
-For example, if 24 pieces of gum go into a packer that brings out 12 packages, it is \(\frac{1}{2}\; \times \;24\; = \;12\) that has been performed.
-In this case, 1/2 does not represent a part of a whole (for example, \(\frac{1}{2}\) of the gum), but a quantity that operates on all 24 pieces of gum.
+For example, if 24 pieces of gum go into a packaging machine that produces 12 packages, then the 24 has been halved, which can be represented by multiplying by the fraction one half or \(\frac{1}{2}\; \times \;24\; = \;12\).
+In this case, \(\frac{1}{2}\) does not represent a part of a whole (half of the gum), but a quantity that operates on all 24 pieces of gum.

 Knowledge: Fractions

 The word fraction comes from the Latin fractio which means "break".
-A part of a broken object can therefore represent a fraction, because it is a part of a whole.
-However, in order to determine a fraction of an object divided into parts, the parts must be equal.
+In order to determine a fraction of a whole that has been broken or divided into parts, the parts must be equal sizes.
 Note that when we talk about equal parts, we are not necessarily talking about identical shapes, although these are easier to use.
 The representations of one fourth (\(\frac{1}{4}\)) in the example below are based on the area of the whole.
 Since each whole has an area of 16 square units, each fourth (\(\frac{1}{4}\)) has an area of 4 square units.
 Despite their different shapes, each of these fourths represents an equal part of the same whole.

 Example